 Export Control Regulations

-SUPPLIER shall inform Danfoss about any applicable (re-) export license requirements for the Products under local (the country from which SUPPLIER will export the Products), European, or US export control law and customs regulations as well as the export control law and customs regulations of the country of origin of the Products.
-Therefore, at least in its offers, order confirmations and invoices SUPPLIER shall provide the following information with respect to the Products:
+If applicable, Supplier shall inform Buyer about any (re-) export license requirements for the Products under local (the country from which Supplier will export the Products), European or US export control law and customs regulations as well as the export control law and customs regulations of the country of origin of the Products.
+Therefore, at least in its offers, order confirmations and invoices Supplier shall provide the following information with respect to the Products:

 - country of origin of the Products and of the components thereof, including technology and software;

-Upon Danfoss' request SUPPLIER shall provide any other foreign trade data with respect to the Products and their components in written form and shall inform Danfoss on all changes to such data without undue delay and prior to supply to Danfoss.
+Upon Danfoss' request Supplier shall provide any other foreign trade data with respect to the Products and Product content in written form and shall inform Danfoss on all changes to such data without undue delay and prior to supply to Danfoss.

 Customs